craigduncanlab/PyConMessenger/Documentation/NPGuide.md

 B:MySoftwareProject
 ```

-The difference between R and B,F options is that B can include several page names, separated by commas.
+The difference between R and B,F options is that R can include several page names, separated by commas.

 A link to SiteMap will be included at the end of automatically generated page links, as well as at the bottom of each page.